LoganKarstetter/SpriteSheetBuilder/README.md

 How to run from the command line:
 - Download the SpriteSheetBuilder.jar file found in this folder: "SpriteSheetBuilder/out/artifacts/SpriteSheetBuilder_jar".
-- Run "java -jar SpriteSheetBuilder -<insert arguments here>".
+- Run "java -jar SpriteSheetBuilder -arguments_go_here".

 Here's the command line help text:
 SpriteSheetBuilder - Created by Logan Karstetter